 Examples of Security Improvements

-One of the best features of the tool is that it gives you actionable recommendations for improving your Office 365 security based upon your current settings and applications that you’re using.
+One of the best features of the tool is that it gives you actionable recommendations for improving your Microsoft 365 (formerly Office 365) security based upon your current settings and applications that you’re using.

 An example of the types of security recommendations that the tool might make are: